Mimicry: Müllerian

-Müllerian mimicry, named for the German naturalist Fritz Müller, describes a situation where two or more species have similar warning or aposematic signals and both share genuine anti-predation attributes (e.g. being unpalatable).
-At first, Bates could not explain why this should be so—if both were harmful why did one need to mimic another?
-Müller put forward the first explanation and mathematical model for this phenomenon: if a common predator confuses two species, individuals in both those species are more likely to survive.
+In Müllerian mimicry, two or more species have similar warning or aposematic signals and both share genuine anti-predation attributes (e.g. being unpalatable), as first described in Heliconius butterflies.
 This type of mimicry is unique in several respects.
 Firstly, both the mimic and the model benefit from the interaction, which could thus be classified as mutualism.
 The signal receiver also benefits by this system, despite being deceived about species identity, as it is able to generalize the pattern to potentially harmful encounters.
 The distinction between mimic and model that is clear in Batesian mimicry is also blurred.
 Where one species is scarce and another abundant, the rare species can be said to be the mimic.
 When both are present in similar numbers, however, it makes more sense to speak of each as a co-mimic than of distinct 'mimic' and 'model' species, as their warning signals tend to converge.
 Also, the mimetic species may exist on a continuum from harmless to highly noxious, so Batesian mimicry grades smoothly into Müllerian convergence.

-The monarch butterfly (Danaus plexippus) is a member of a Müllerian complex with the viceroy butterfly (Limenitis archippus), sharing coloration patterns and display behaviour.
-The viceroy has subspecies with somewhat different coloration, each closely matching the local Danaus species.
-For example, in Florida, the pairing is of the viceroy and the queen butterfly, whereas in Mexico the viceroy resembles the soldier butterfly.
-The viceroy is thus involved in three different Müllerian pairs.
-This example was long believed to be Batesian, with the viceroy mimicking the monarch, but the viceroy is actually more unpalatable than the Queen.
-The genus Morpho is palatable, but some species (such as M. amathonte) are strong fliers; birds – even species that specialize in catching butterflies on the wing – find it hard to catch them.
-The conspicuous blue coloration shared by most Morpho species may be Müllerian, or may be "pursuit aposematism".
-Since Morpho butterflies are sexually dimorphic, the males' iridescent coloration may also relate to sexual selection.
-The "orange complex" of distasteful butterfly species includes the heliconiines Agraulis vanillae, Dryadula phaetusa, and Dryas iulia.
-At least seven species of millipedes in the genera Apheloria and Brachoria (Xystodesmidae) form a Müllerian mimicry ring in the eastern United States, in which unrelated polymorphic species converge on similar colour patterns where their range overlaps.